SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation

-In this section, we develop an efficient reinforcement learning algorithm from the saddle point perspective.
-As we discussed, the optimization~\eq{eq:variance_reduction} provides a convenient mechanism to achieve better bias-variance tradeoff by reweighting the two terms, \ie,
+where $\delta(s,a, s') \defeq R(s, a) + \gamma {V(s') - \lambda\log\pi(a|s)}$.
+Note that the first term is $\tilde{\ell}(V,\pi)$, and the second term will cancel the extra variance term (see \propref{thm:variance_cancellation} in \appref{appendix:variance_reduciton}).
+The use of an auxiliary function to cancel the variance is also observed by~\citet{AntSzeMun08}.
+On the other hand, when function approximation is used, extra bias will also be introduced.
+We note that such a saddle-point view of debiasing the extra variance term leads to a useful mechanism for better bias-variance trade-offs, leading to the final primal-dual formulation we aim to solve in the next section:

-where $\eta\in[0,1]$ is a given positive scaler used for balancing the variance and potential bias.
-When $\eta=1$, this reduces to the original saddle point formulation~\eq{eq:dual_simplified_smooth_bellman}.
-When $\eta=0$, this reduces to the surrogate objective considered in~\citet{NacNorXuSch17a}.
+where $\eta\in[0,1]$ is a hyper-parameter controlling the trade-off.
+When $\eta=1$, this reduces to the original saddle-point formulation~\eq{eq:dual_simplified_smooth_bellman}.
+When $\eta=0$, this reduces to the surrogate objective considered by~\citet{NacNorXuSch17a}.

-From the new optimization view of reinforcement learning, we derive the smoothed dual embedding control algorithm based on stochastic mirror descent in~\citet{NemJudLanSha09}.
-For simplicity, we mainly discuss the one-step optimization~\eq{eq:one_step_trade_off}, the algorithm can be easily generalized to the multi-step and eligibility-trace settings.
-Please check the details in Appendix~\ref{appendix:multi_step} and~\ref{appendix:eligibility_trace}, respectively.
+In this section, we derive the Smoothed Bellman Error EmbeDding~(\algabb) algorithm, based on stochastic mirror descent~\citep{NemJudLanSha09}, to solve the smoothed Bellman equation.
+For simplicity of exposition, we mainly discuss the one-step optimization~\eq{eq:one_step_trade_off}, although it is possible to generalize the algorithm to the multi-step and eligibility-traces settings; see Appendices~\ref{appendix:multi_step} and~\ref{appendix:eligibility_trace} for details.

-We first derive the unbiased gradient estimator of the objective in~\eq{eq:one_step_trade_off} w.r.t. $V$ and $\pi$: \begin{theorem}[Unbiased gradient estimator] Denote